HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 </aside>

-Having solved all of these problems, we now need to make sure that members can connect and sync up their signature chains.
+Having solved all of these thorny problems, all we need to do now is make sure that members can connect and sync up their signature chains.
 I figured this would be, as they say, a simple matter of programming.

 As it turned out, I stalled out quickly after I started working on this.
 I just could not wrap my head around these questions: